scottsweb/ham/readme.md

 # HAM (Home Automation Machine)

 This is version two of HAM ([see version one](https://github.com/scottsweb/ham/tree/master)), the host machine is now running [Fedora Silverblue](https://silverblue.fedoraproject.org/) and uses [Podman](https://podman.io/) instead of Docker.
-This allows me to run these containers rootless and have a slightly more stable system upon which to build my #homelab.
+This allows the containers to run rootless and have a slightly more stable system upon which to build my #homelab. have also upgraded from a Raspberry Pi to a small x86 system with a small footprint and power demands.

-I am mostly just publishing the relevant `docker-compose` / `podman-compose` files now that are grouped into pods around certain pieces of functionality like home automation or media.
+I am mostly just publishing the relevant `docker-compose` / `podman-compose` files that are grouped into pods around certain pieces of functionality like home automation or media.
+I think this makes more sense, especially as more of my Home Assistant config is moved from YAML to the database.

 ## General / OS tweaks